DAEM007/nodejs-intermediate-test/README.md

 The server includes a simple middleware function that logs incoming requests to the console.
 This middleware is applied to all routes and provides useful request details.

 ### Notes
-> - Make sure Node.js is installed on your machine before running the server.
+> *Make sure Node.js is installed on your machine before running the server.*